HISTORY OF NEW YEAR’S RESOLUTIONS

 As I’ve described elsewhere, even as recently as the 17th century, Puritans in Colonial America avoided the indulgences associated with New Year’s celebrations and other holidays.
-In the 18th century, Puritans avoiding even naming Janus.
-Instead, they called January “First Month.”
+In the 18th century, Puritans avoided even naming Janus.
+Instead, they called January the “First Month.”

-Instead, the Puritans urged their children to skip the revelry and spend their time reflecting on the year past and contemplating the year to come.
+Instead, the Puritans urged their children to skip the revelry and spend time reflecting on the year past and contemplating the year to come.
 In this way, they again adopted the old custom of making resolutions.
-These were enumerated as commitments to employ their talents better, treat their neighbors with charity, and avoid their habitual sins.
+These were enumerated as commitments to employ their talents better, treat their neighbors with charity, and avoid habitual sins.

-The great American theologian Jonathan Edwards brought up in New England Puritan culture, took the writing of resolutions to an art form.
+The great American theologian and preacher Jonathan Edwards brought up in New England Puritan culture, took the writing of resolutions to an art form.
 But he did not write his resolutions on a single day.
-Instead, during a two-year period when he was about 19 or 20 following his graduation from Yale, he compiled some 70 resolutions on various aspects of his life, which he committed to reviewing each week.
+Instead, during a two-year period when he was about 19 or 20, following his graduation from Yale, he compiled some 70 resolutions on various aspects of his life, which he committed to reviewing each week.

 Here are just three: